© Crown copyright 2020

 Ending self-isolation and household isolation

-If you have had symptoms of coronavirus (COVID-19), then you may end your self-isolation after 7 days and return to your normal routine if you if you do not have symptoms other than cough or loss of sense of smell/taste.
+If you have had symptoms of coronavirus (COVID-19), then you may end your self-isolation after 7 days and return to your normal routine if you do not have symptoms other than cough or loss of sense of smell/taste.
 If you still have a high temperature, keep self-isolating until your temperature returns to normal.

 After 7 days, if you just have a cough or anosmia (a loss of, or change in, your sense of taste or smell), you do not need to continue to self-isolate.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
 The 7-day period starts from the day when you first became ill.